MatthiasNickles/diff-SAT/README.md

 Input is currently accepted as DIMACS CNF or a subset of the ASP Intermediate Format (aspif), with an optional list of user-defined differentiable _cost functions_.

-DelSAT generates samples (multisets of sampled answer sets or sampled satisfying assignments) which minimize the cost functions (up to a user-specified accuracy).
+DelSAT generates a sample (a multiset of sampled answer sets or sampled satisfying assignments) which minimizes the given cost functions (up to a user-specified accuracy).
 Such a sample is called a _solution_.

-DelSAT makes use of an approach called _Differentiable Satisfiability_ / _Differentiable Answer Set Programming_.
+DelSAT makes use of an approach called _Differentiable Satisfiability_ / _Differentiable Answer Set Programming_ where
+a form of Gradient Descent is embedded in CDCL/CDNL-style solving to iteratively generate models until the cost functions' minima are reached.
 Details on this approach can be found in the following publications:

 - Matthias Nickles: Differentiable SAT/ASP.
 In Proceedings of the 5th Workshop on Probabilistic Logic Programming (PLP'18).
 CEUR proceedings, 2018.